Skip to main content

 2. Preview It Across Real Inboxes

 Your inbox is one client.
 Your audience reads in dozens.
-Open the Inboxes tab in the Preview panel and run a preview across real inboxes: Brew renders the design in Gmail, Outlook, Apple Mail, iOS, and Yahoo and returns a screenshot per client.
+Open the Inboxes tab in the Preview panel and run a preview across real inboxes.
+Brew renders the design in Gmail, Outlook, Apple Mail, iOS, and Yahoo and returns a screenshot per client.
 Read the results in this order:

 • Outlook on Windows first.
 It uses its own rendering engine and is where layouts break most often.